jonathanolson/slither/notes/rule-discovery.md

       - Perhaps we are giving it too many loops?
       - CONSIDER:
         - What if we... manually compute these?
 For these SMALL cases, it is probably practical
+    - [defer] [NOTE: not a bottleneck for patterns] Can we use Solver.solveAssuming
   -
   - Feature limits during search:
     - Can we use "closure where everything over X number of features closes to invalid" to skip subtrees of the search tree that have too many features?